Vegan-Inclusive Education | The Vegan Society

 Ethical veganism is a ‘protected characteristic’ for the purposes of the Equality Act 2010.
 It is unlawful to directly or indirectly discriminate against ethical vegans and the Public Sector Equality Duty requires schools to routinely integrate inclusive thinking and equality into everything their institution does.
 In our experience a lot of educators are unaware of this duty or do not understand its relevance to veganism.
 We also know that a lot of educators don’t know what it means to be an ethical vegan.
 As a result, the needs of vegans in education are not met.

-We wish to rectify that by providing useful resources that offer hints, tips, tweaks and share alternative teaching methods that educators can adopt to simply and slowly introduce vegan inclusion into their existing inclusive practice framework.
+We wish to rectify that by providing useful resources that offer hints, tips, and tweaks, and share alternative teaching methods that educators can adopt to simply introduce vegan inclusion into their existing inclusive practice framework.